qrvey/qrvey-react/README.md

     npm start

-Open  [http://localhost:3000](http://localhost:3000)  to view it in the browser and have some fun creating your own dashboards.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ![Builders Demo](https://s3.amazonaws.com/cdn.qrvey.com/images/builders-demo.gif)

 ## Troubleshooting
-If you are experiencing issues using **qrvey-builders** in your React app please contact Qrvey team.
+If you are experiencing issues using **qrvey-builders** in your React, app please contact Qrvey team.